 If you’re planning on staying in the home for several years to come, it’s fine to indulge your tastes and make rooms feel like you.
 But you may need to undo some of the work when it comes time to stage your home to sell.

 How can you avoid renovations decreasing your home value?

 You can avoid decreasing your home value by carefully choosing projects, settling on those that have a track-record of reliably boosting curb appeal or that are likely to appeal to the broadest range of prospective buyers.
 And remember, the more customized your renovations are, the less likely it is that prospective buyers will like the work you’ve done.

 Should you renovate your home based on your house value?

-That said, you should consider the home’s value before spending too much money on any changes: What you get back on renovation investments is also linked to the value of the home.
-And the value of other homes in your neighborhood.
-Beware of “overbuilding”: that is, renovations that make a home a lot pricier than its neighbors.
+That said, you should consider the home’s value before spending too much money on any changes: What you get back on renovations is somewhat linked to the home’s overall worth, and the value of other homes in your neighborhood.
+Beware of “overbuilding,” renovations that make a home a lot pricier than its neighbors.
 Improvements that bring your home’s value up to the average price in the neighborhood, on the other hand, may provide a better return.

 The bottom line on home improvements and house value

+Have realistic expectations.
 Real estate history shows that homeowners should not expect to recover all of their money when undertaking remodeling projects.
 While making a profit is certainly not unheard of, you shouldn’t count on it.
 It is simply one of many considerations to keep in mind.